This blueberry cake gets its natural violet color from freeze dried blueberries. This cake is sure to wow even your most jaded guest.

 - 1 Tablespoon baking powder

-- 1.2 oz package freeze dried blueberries, unsweetened, ground*
+- 1.2 oz package freeze dried blueberries, ground into a powder*

 - 1 teaspon finely grated lemon zest